Paul 'Des' Ballard: Personal life

+In 2014, Ballard and his business partner set up a self-storage business on green belt land in Bulphan without planning permission.
+They also failed to comply with an enforcement notice which required them to close the business and return the land back to its original state.
+A nominal order of £1 was made against Ballard's business partner as it was established in court that he was an unwitting front-man for Ballard's illicit business.
+Ballard was not ordered to pay court costs or a fine because the judge thought there was no reasonable prospect of Ballard paying, owing to his incarceration.

 In 2020, Ballard was living in Theydon Bois; on 20 February that year he caused an eight car pile-up in Essex, which resulted in the death of two people.
 On 14 July 2021, he appeared at the Old Bailey via videolink from HMP Belmarsh, and pleaded guilty to two charges of causing death by dangerous driving.
 He was sentenced in August that year to nine years in jail.

 On 30 July 2021, Ballard was found guilty of rape, attempted rape, assault, criminal damage and threats to kill, after an incident at a hotel in Hatfield Heath in September 2020.
 He had contested the charges but was found guilty by a jury at Chelmsford Crown Court following two hours of deliberations, with police saying "Ballard has never taken responsibility for his actions".
 In October 2021, he was sentenced to ten years in jail as a consecutive sentence to his earlier prison term.
 In December 2021, following a hearing at Basildon Crown Court, a confiscation order of £553,772 was made against Ballard in regards to profits made from one of his businesses that had been operating illegally.
-In 2014, Ballard and his business partner set-up a self-storage business on green belt land in Bulphan without planning permission.
-They also failed to comply with an enforcement notice which required them to close the business and return the land back to its original state.
-A nominal order of £1 was made against Ballard's business partner as it was established in court that he was an unwitting front-man for Ballard’s illicit business.
-Ballard was not ordered to pay court costs or a fine because the judge thought there was no reasonable prospect of Ballard paying due to his incarceration.